 Please email from your official UNSW student account, include your student number, course code and state the reason for your email clearly.
-Except for questions of private/personal context, all questions/queries preferably should be posted in Teams.
+Except for questions of private/personal context, all questions/queries preferably should be posted in Teams or in Moodle.